- Online Training

 Have you started describing yourself as being good with money yet?
 In the first part of this article talked about the reasons to set up an emergency, freedom, and good human accounts.
-This article is going to expand on those ideas and give you some more tips and tricks to help set yourself up for success.
+This article is going to expand on those ideas and give you some more tips and tricks for how to manage your money as a strength coach.
 Before you get started here make sure you take a few minutes to read that article.
 You can find it right here.
 Have you read it?
 Good, let's get going then.

 First things first, it's hard to talk about money without talking about budgets.
 For some reason, I’ve met plenty of people that get really uncomfortable whenever the idea about having a budget gets brought up.
 It's probably the same reason why people get uncomfortable when the conversation about having a diet comes up.
 I assume these people get worked up for one of two reasons: Either they know they should be doing better and are choosing not to.
 Or they are put off because it is going to require some sort of discipline and they don’t want to experience that pain.
 It’s OK because if you are reading this, then you are not one of those people, are you are willing to have the honest conversation to look at where you are at today so you can get to where you want to be tomorrow.
 Feel better?
 Good, let’s talk about your budget.